Ronaldinho: 2009–10 season

 Ronaldinho's second season did not begin on a high note, but he soon rediscovered his form and was arguably Milan's best player of the season.
 Newly appointed coach Leonardo changed his role from a central attacking midfielder to the left side of midfield, with Alexandre Pato on the right, in an offensive 4–3–3 formation.

+Having been caught enjoying night life two days prior to a Champions League match, Ronaldinho was on the bench for the Serie A fixture against Atalanta on 4 October 2009.
+With Milan losing 1–0, he was substituted on at half-time and went on to score the equaliser in an eventual 1–1 draw, controlling a long ball on his chest before volleying it into the goal.
+Two weeks later, on 18 October, he helped Milan defeat Roma 2–1, scoring once and setting up a goal.
+Ronaldinho was vital again as he twice set up Marco Borriello to score in the 2–0 win against Parma on 31 October, resulting in manager Leonardo dubbing him "one of the ten best players of all time."

 On 10 January 2010, Ronaldinho scored two goals against Juventus in an away match, sealing a 3–0 victory for Milan.
 In the following match, against Siena on 17 January, Ronaldinho scored his first hat-trick for Milan when he converted a penalty kick, scored with a header from a corner and finished with a strike into the top right corner from 20 yards out.
 The Estado De São Paulo newspaper declared, "Ronaldinho revives his golden years".
-On 16 February, Ronaldinho played against Manchester United in the Champions League.
+On 12 February in a Serie A fixture against Udinese, Ronaldinho assisted all three goals as Milan won 3–2.
+On 16 February, he played against Manchester United in the Champions League.
 He scored early in the game at the San Siro to give Milan the lead.
 Milan ended up losing the game 3–2, with a goal from Paul Scholes and two goals from Wayne Rooney.
+Ronaldinho ended the Serie A campaign scoring two goals against Juventus on 15 May; Luca Antonini opened the scoring and Milan went on to win 3–0 in Leonardo's last game in charge.

-Ronaldinho finished the season as the assists leader of Serie A. On a less positive note, however, he missed three penalties in the domestic season to add to one botched kick the previous season.
-Ronaldinho ended the Serie A campaign scoring two goals against Juventus; Luca Antonini opened the scoring and Milan went on to win 3–0 in Leonardo's last game in charge.
+In 2009–10, Ronaldinho established himself as one of the top performing players in Europe again as he was Milan's joint top scorer with 15 goals in all competitions and was the Serie A top assist provider with 15.
+His contributions to the team was particularly important as Kaká, the team's previous focal player, left the club in summer 2009.
+On a less positive note, however, he missed three penalties in the domestic season to add to one botched kick the previous season.